-Given the submitted application and the analysis of the criteria stated above, it would appear that granting a conditional use permit to allow 1516 Wilson Avenue to be operated as a 210-night, 8 guest STR would not result in a use significant incompatibility with surrounding development.
-The property is located within a neighborhood that is predominantly comprised of rental dwellings within the R-1 and R-MF zoning districts.
-While the proposed occupancy of 8 guests would be greater than that allowed in adjacent development, on a temporary basis, there is no evidence to support that the neighborhood has been negatively impacted given the dwelling has been in use since September 2023 for this purpose.
+Given the submitted application and the analysis of the criteria stated above, it would appear that granting a conditional use permit to allow 317 Victoria Drive to be operated as a 210-night, 8 guest STR would not result in a use significantly incompatibility with surrounding development.
+The property is located within a neighborhood that is predominantly comprised of rental dwellings within the R-1 and PD zoning districts.
+While the proposed occupancy of 8 guests would be greater than that allowed in adjacent development there is no evidence to support that the neighborhood has been negatively impacted.